caseinpoint/lab_partners/README.md

 2. A set of unavailable students is added to as the pairs are being generated, so absent students can be added to the set before selection even begins.

-3. The group of three is selected first.
+3. The group of three is chosen first.
 First, the student with with smallest sum of total past pairings is selected.
 This student is likely to be the one who has been in the fewest groups of three so far (though they could also have been absent the most).
 Then, a partner for the first student is found by the